Wynyard Walk is an accessible pedestrian tunnel that quickly and safely links Wynyard Station with the western Sydney CBD and Barangaroo.

 Wynyard Walk has been open since September 2016.

 - March 2017: construction took place for the final touches to the tunnel, Clarence Street entry building and the ground floor of Railway House.
+This is ongoing until the end of 2017.

 - December 2016: the new Clarence Street entrance opened.